Gary Wolfe (wrestler): Professional wrestling career

-Early career
+Early career (1988-1992)

 Wolfe made his professional wrestling debut on January 2, 1988 by teaming with Johnny Hotbody to form a tag team called The Gladiators, who lost their first match to Brad Armstrong and Tim Horner.
 Wolfe formed a tag team with Anthony Durante, who competed in World Wrestling Federation (WWF) as enhancement talents in 1989.
 Wolfe and Durante formed a tag team called American Bulldogs, which would later be renamed The Pitbulls and Mad Bull Busters.
 The team competed in many promotions including New Japan Pro-Wrestling (NJPW), South Atlantic Pro Wrestling and Tri-State Wrestling Alliance (TWA).
 Wolfe would compete under the ring name Pitbull Spike.

-Eastern / Extreme Championship Wrestling
+Eastern / Extreme Championship Wrestling (1992-1997)

 The Pitbulls and Television Champion (1992–1994)

 The Pitbulls debuted in Eastern Championship Wrestling (ECW) at a live event on April 25, 1992, where Pitbull Spike participated in a battle royal with the winner earning an ECW Heavyweight Championship match.
 Later that night, Pitbulls defeated Jeff Royal and Johnny Hotbody in the main event of the show.
 The Pitbulls then engaged in a brief rivalry with The Super Destroyers before departing the company.

 Gary Wolf returned to ECW, making his debut as a singles competitor at Holiday Hell on December 26, 1993 under the ring name The Pitbull, where he lost to Chad Austin in his debut match.
 However, Pitbull attacked Austin and The Sandman, with the assistance of Jason, thus forming an alliance with Jason and established himself as a villain in the process.
 He aligned himself with Rockin' Rebel and the two faced Sandman and Tommy Cairo in a dog collar match in a losing effort at The Night the Line Was Crossed on February 5, 1994.
 On the April 19 episode of Hardcore TV, Pitbull defeated J.T.
 Smith to capture the ECW Television Championship when Smith was attacked by The Public Enemy before the match.
 Pitbull began a rivalry with The Tazmaniac after Tazmaniac was named the number one contender to his newly won Television Championship.
 On the May 17 episode of Hardcore TV, Pitbull lost the title to Mikey Whipwreck after a distraction by Tazmaniac.
 This led to a lengthy rivalry between Pitbull and Tazmaniac, beginning at When Worlds Collide, where Pitbull defeated Tazmaniac in their first match.